 But what of that?
 (Time and Eternity, XXIII).

 Have pleasure: dictionary browsing can help view the poetry as a conscious exploration on linguistic shape and sense.
 The poet certainly did not expect dictionaries to vanish or change dramatically with time, and she realized the patterning would be perceivable — you do not need to go on top of a mountain, for your language matter; it can be right next to you, on a bookshelf.
-Talented in joining linguistic prowess with a simple allure of speech, Emily Dickinson wrote pieces to favor this “some one” to like to talk verses, rather than a person to seek a pedestal.
-We can return to this natural charm despite Thomas Johnson’s print.
+Language art can be as garment for the heart, mind, or soul.
+Emily Dickinson was talented and elegant, in joining linguistic prowess with a simple allure of speech.
+She wrote in favor of this “some one” to like to talk verses, rather than for a person who seeks a pedestal.
+We can return to this art and natural charm despite Thomas Johnson’s print.

 William Jones, a fellow of The Royal Society of London for Improving Natural Knowledge.